 Trump showed up at his debate infected.
-The Biden campaign is trusting Pence that he won’t do the same.
+The Biden campaign is trusting that Pence won’t do the same.

-It’s now clear that President Donald Trump rolled up to the first debate against Joe Biden while not only infected with coronavirus but almost certainly contagious.
+It’s now clear that President Trump rolled up to the first debate against Joe Biden while not only infected with coronavirus but almost certainly contagious.
 His family members took off their masks in the debate hall, including the first lady, whose own positive COVID-19 test would soon be announced.
 The White House has thus far refused to reveal when the president’s last negative test was, as the number of infections in Trump’s orbit has climbed to 23.

 Against this backdrop, it should be clear taking team Trump’s word on the timing or presence of any infection in their ranks is unsafe.